 The literature on pricing models has mainly concentrated on matching the average frequency of price adjustment.
 This focus on the first moment of the distribution of price durations entails discarding useful information that allows discriminating among competing models.
-In contrast, the hazard function of price changes $h\left(k\right)$ contains the same information as the cumulative distribution function of price durations, so fully characterises its distribution, with the added advantage that it is readily interpreted in the light of many pricing models.
-Moreover, many models which are observationally equivalent on the basis of the frequency of price change, present sharply different hazard rates (see Table 1 and the figures in Appendix 1)
+In contrast, the hazard function of price changes h(k) contains the same information as the distribution function of price durations, so fully characterises it, with the added advantage that it is readily interpreted in the light of many pricing models.
+Moreover, many models which are observationally equivalent on the basis of the frequency of price change present sharply different hazard rates (see Table 1 and the figures in Appendix 1)

 The validity of the different theoretical models can be assessed on the basis of estimates of hazard functions using consumer price micro data (See e.g. Fougère et al. (2007), Hansen and Hansen (2006) or Saita et al. (2006)).
-Figure 2 presents estimates of this function for Austria [Baumgartner et al. (2005)], Belgium [Aucremanne and Dhyne (2004)], Germany [Hoffmann and Kurz-Kim (2006)] and Italy [Veronese et al. (2006)].
-There are three common findings that are observed in all countries.
+Figure 2 presents nonparametric estimates of this function computed with individual prices for Austria [Baumgartner et al. (2005)], Belgium [Aucremanne and Dhyne (2004)], Germany [Hoffmann and Kurz-Kim (2006)] and Italy [Veronese et al. (2006)].
+There are three common findings in studies for different countries.
 First, hazard rates of price changes are not zero in any period, even for long horizons.
 Second, hazard functions are downward sloping and third, an important number of firms adjust prices every 12, 24, 36 ... months.
-These stylised facts are also found with producer price data, as shown by Álvarez et al. (2008) or Nakamura and Steinssson (2007).
+These stylised facts are also found with producer price data, as shown by Álvarez et al. (2008) or Nakamura and Steinssson (2008).